Absolventenporträt Manuel Boehm Wincasa

-Be curious and try to find a field in FM which you're really interested in.
-Deepen this in your Master Thesis and create hereby your unique selling proposition for the broad FM Market.
-I can also recommend warmly to learn a further language and make uses of the language courses ZHAW offers (e.g. French).
+Be curious and try to find a field in FM, which you're really interested in.
+Deepen this in your Master Thesis and create hereby an unique selling proposition for the broad FM Market.
+I also warmly recommend learning a further language and therefore make use of the language courses ZHAW offers (e.g. French).

 - What do you do in your free time to achieve work-life balance?

-In my free time I like to spent time with my friends and family by cooking, skiing, running or just enjoying the beautiful landscapes of Switzerland.
+In my free time, I like to spend time with my friends and family by cooking, skiing, running or just enjoying the beautiful landscapes of Switzerland.

 Links to further information and contact details